Wyattwicks/sweater_weather/README.md

    - rails s

  Testing:
-  Full tests can be run with 'bundle exec rspec' in terminal Individual test files can be run with 'bundle exec rspec <file_name>
+  - Full tests can be run with 'bundle exec rspec' in terminal
+  - Individual test files can be run with 'bundle exec rspec <file_name>
+  - Testing includes sad path / error handling

 Endpoint Requests and Responses:
   - request (forecast for location): ![Screen Shot 2021-06-15 at 11 07 36 PM](https://user-images.githubusercontent.com/74991865/122161199-87608800-ce2e-11eb-8980-be84fb75a04c.png)